tris203/hawtkeys.nvim/README.md

 HawtkeysDupes
 ```

-Will show potential duplicate keymaps, where you have accidently set the same key for two different things.
+It will show potential duplicate keymaps, where you have accidentally set the same key for two different things.
 This can be useful for tracking down issues with plugins not functioning correctly

 ## ⚙️ Config